davidgasquez/handbook/content/values.md

 - Enjoy everything as a child does.
 Prefer delayed gratification, that is, making short term sacrifices to get long term benefits.
 - Don't be a [whatever person](https://medium.com/@courtneyseiter/the-tribe-of-whatever-or-how-i-learned-to-make-a-decision-8ab0a76f1f0c#.vj7olnmm5).
 Don't be afraid to make decisions and actively take them!
 All decision making — even if small ones — can be a good practice for the bigger ones you'll face.
 - Don't judge.
 Reality is neutral.
 Reality has no judgments.
 To a tree, there's no concept of right or wrong or good or bad.
 You're born, you have a whole set of sensory experiences... and then you die.
 How you choose to interpret that is up to you.
 And you do have that choice.
 Our internal state shapes how we experience the external state.
+- Recognize that tradeoffs happen everywhere.
+We trade time against money against effort against happiness against social capital — we can do so blindly, and hope for the best, or we can think about them carefully and deliberately, and take advantage of opportunities to get more of everything (arbitrage).
+Identify all your relevant currencies, and note which are being spent faster or are more valuable.

 ## Openness